syncthing/docs/users/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 No. Syncthing is not a great backup application because all changes to your
-files (modifications, deletions, etc) will be propagated to all your
+files (modifications, deletions, etc.) will be propagated to all your
 devices.
 You can enable versioning, but we encourage the use of other tools
 to keep your data safe from your (or our) mistakes.